-- 1. During a course, the student will be tested for academic training and the extent to which the student has sufficiently achieved the stated learning objectives. - 2.
-The course manual describes the requirements students have to fulfil to pass the course and the criteria on which the student is assessed. - 3.
+- 1. During a course, the Student will be tested for academic development and the extent to which the Student has sufficiently achieved the stated learning objectives. - 2.
+The course manual describes the requirements Students have to fulfil to pass the course and the criteria on which the Student is assessed. - 3.
 The Rules of Procedure for Exams describe the exam procedure.
 The Rules of Procedures for Exams are published on the student portal/AskPsy.nl.